 Of course, there are plenty of examples in real life of this happening.
 Here's one list:

 I wanted to include that list not just because it's a good list, but also as a teaching moment.
 When describing the self-sacrifice of some extraordinarily brave chaplains on a sinking ship, they include the commentary, "It’s hard to say how many lives the men actually saved, suffice it to say it was enough to get into heaven and then some."
 That's exactly the wrong response to an amazing act of love.
 That's exactly the sort of works-based self-justification that Paul has been dismantling.
 If those chaplains are in heaven, it's because Christ died for them, not because they died for someone else.
-I always want to make sure that we don't lose sight of the point.
+Never lose sight of the real point.

 Part 3: Justification and Reconciliation - Romans 5:9-11

 How much more then, since we have now been declared righteous by his blood, will we be saved through him from wrath.
 For if, while we were enemies, we were reconciled to God through the death of his Son, then how much more, having been reconciled, will we be saved by his life.
 And not only that, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received this reconciliation.

 And the payoff just keeps getting better.
 Paul really wants to make sure that we understand the full impact of his words.
 Being saved by grace, being justified by faith, having peace with God -- that means we no longer have to fear the wrath of God against sin.